Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Case study: Effect of import competition using Census data

-As our second semi-synthetic exercise, we implement central differential privacy for \cite{autor2013china}'s CZ-level aggregated data set while protecting the privacy of individuals within CZs.
-We calibrate the Laplacian variance according to Proposition~\ref{prop:macro}, where $\epsilon=17.14$ according to a Bureau memo, $p=30$ in the augmented specification, and $(\bar{A}_i,L_i)$ are calculated from the microdata for each CZ.
-As before, we visualize in red the point estimate and confidence interval of \cite{autor2013china} using clean data in Figure~\ref{fig:semi_calibrate}.
-Next to that, we visualize the point estimate and confidence interval we propose.
-To study the robustness of our results to the privacy loss parameter, we consider $(100\epsilon,10\epsilon, \epsilon, 0.1\epsilon, 0.01\epsilon)$, which corresponds to adding Laplacian noise both below and above the mandated level.
-Across levels, our point estimates and confidence intervals remain remarkable stable.
+Figure~\ref{fig:semi_calibrate} implements differential privacy for \cite{autor2013china}'s CZ-level aggregated data set while protecting the privacy of individuals within CZs.
+We calibrate the Laplacian variance according to Proposition~\ref{prop:macro}, where $\epsilon$ is based on Bureau memos, $p=30$ in the augmented specification, and $(\bar{A}_i,L_i)$ are calculated from the microdata for each CZ; see Appendix~\ref{sec:privacy} for details.
+To study the robustness of our results to the privacy loss parameter, we consider $(100\epsilon,10\epsilon, \epsilon, 0.1\epsilon, 0.01\epsilon)$, which corresponds to privacy below and above the mandated level.
+Across levels, our point estimates and confidence intervals remain stable.